Malaysia–Singapore border: Delimited boundary

 The boundary drawn by the 1995 agreement follows closely but, by virtue of being straight lines between points, does not exactly correspond with the deepest channel of the Straits of Johor as described in the 1927 agreement.
 As the 1995 agreement supersedes the 1927 agreement as far as any inconsistency goes, the thalweg method of determining the precise borderline is therefore replaced with the use of geographical coordinates.
 The 1995 agreement also states that the border will be final and, therefore, not be influenced by any variation of the depth or alignment of the deepest channel of the Straits of Johor.
 This is important considering frequent reclamation activities by both Malaysia and Singapore in the Straits of Johor which could alter the depth of the waterway.

 Undetermined boundaries

 The border outside the points agreed to in the 1995 agreement has not been determined and is subject to some level of contention.
-In 1979, Malaysia published a map unilaterally defining its territorial waters and continental shelf, and "picks up" from where the 1927 agreement left off as far as the Malaysia–Singapore border is concerned.
+In 1979, Malaysia published a map unilaterally defining its territorial waters and continental shelf, "picking up" from where the 1927 agreement left off as far as the Malaysia–Singapore border is concerned.
 In 2018, Malaysia published in its Federal Government Gazette changes to the Johor Bahru port limits that extrapolated from the 1995 territorial waters agreement.
 Malaysia's Marine Department further issued a Notice to Mariners detailing the changes in the port limits.
 The unilateral move drew a strong protest from Singapore's Maritime and Port Authority (MPA) who asked the mariners to ignore that notice.
 Singapore's Ministry of Transport (MOT) added in a statement that Malaysia was "encroaching into Singapore's territorial waters off Tuas".